bitterjug/devjournal-crypto/devjournal.markdown

 ### 12:59

-- [ ] The header navbar changes height on small screens so the page offset needs to be set dynamically to cope.
+- [x] The header navbar changes height on small screens so the page offset needs to be set dynamically to cope.

+  That smallest size I think we're not targeting?

+### 14:42

+- [ ] remove chart header text and make into title above text
+- [ ] Padding between divider row and content
+- [ ] add explore link button